Open date: June 9th, 2021

 5) Three references (CONTACT INFORMATION ONLY) who can provide a knowledgeable evaluation of your qualifications.

-A Master of Architecture degree or equivalent degree is a requirement, extensive professional experience, one year university level teaching experience preferred.
+A Master of Architecture degree or equivalent degree is a requirement, extensive professional experience, 3 years’ university level teaching experience preferred.

 Curriculum Vitae - Your most recently updated C.V.